Please find below an overview of the tracks that abstracts can be submitted under.

 Focus on social, psychological and biological determinants of mental illness in children and adolescents.
 Consider social exclusion, adverse childhood experiences (ACEs), poverty, loneliness, parental mental illness/substance use, intellectual disability.
 GxE interactions; exposomes.
+Text added

 Focus on normal brain, psychological, cognitive and emotional development of children and adolescents, including the transitional phase to adulthood.
 Secure attachment, social function / cognition, executive function.